YEAST: Yet Another Sequential Test: Validation Using Real-World Data: a Semi-Synthetic Experiment

-When applying the sequential tests to the data from a given period, the estimation of input parameters was conducted on the preceding two-week period.
+The measured detection rates are reported in Table~\ref{tbl:real-world-experiment-online-retail} together with the associated confidence intervals (computed with Bonferroni correction).
+Detection rates within one percentage point of the nominal significance level (set to 5\%) are shown in bold.

 As was mentioned in Section~\ref{subsec:setup}, we employed the sequential tests with two different variance estimates.
 One of the two assumed that the increments $X_i$ of the monitored difference-in-sum are independent.
-The other was an estimator robust to cluster serial correlation, that is - to the correlation between increments corresponding to the same user in our case.
-The results corresponding to the use of the two estimators are reported in columns `non-robust` and `robust` of Table~\ref{tbl:real-world-experiment}, respectively.\footnote{We used the \texttt{vcovCL} function of the \texttt{sandwich} R package to compute the robust variance estimate.
+The other was an estimator robust to cluster serial correlation, that is - to the correlation between increments coming from the same user in our case.\footnote{We used the \texttt{vcovCL} function of the \texttt{sandwich} R package to compute the robust variance estimate.
 To reduce the sparsity in the time dimension, we summed the data (revenue increments) by user-hour before computing the estimator.
-We also used downsampling (in the user dimension) to speed up the computation of the estimate.}
+See the linked repository \cite{KGu:24} for details.} The results corresponding to the use of the two estimators are reported in columns `non-robust` and `robust` of Table~\ref{tbl:real-world-experiment-online-retail}, respectively.\footnote{SeqC2ST-QDA does not take an estimate of the increment variance as input hence there is only one result for this method.}

-Two observations from our experiment with the real-world data are in order.
-First, the proposed method (YEAST) demonstrated the best result among the compared methods (i.\,e. its false detection rate was closest to the nominal significance level) when using the robust variance estimator.
-Second, all the methods had a considerably inflated false detection rate when using the non-robust estimator.
-The latter highlights the importance of accounting for the correlation in the events generated by the same user when estimating the variance.
+Two observations from our experiments are in order.
+Firstly, the proposed method (YEAST) with the robust variance estimator was the only method to demonstrate accurate false detection rate control (i.e. with the detection rate staying within one percentage point of the nominal significance level).
+Secondly, when the non-robust estimator was used, the detection rate was considerably inflated.
+This highlights the importance of accounting for the correlation in the events generated by the same user when estimating the variance.

-The code implementing our experiment with the real-world data is openly available in the git repository of the paper \cite{KGu:24}.